godotengine/godot-docs/tutorials/plugins/editor/import_plugins.rst

         return "Silly Material"

-The :ref:`get_visible_name()<class_EditorImportPlugin_method_get_visible_name>` method is responsible to inform the name of the type it imports and will be shown to the user in the Import dock.
+The :ref:`get_visible_name()<class_EditorImportPlugin_method_get_visible_name>` method is responsible for returning the name of the type it imports and it will be shown to the user in the Import dock.

 You should choose this name as a continuation to "Import as".
 Eg. *"Import as